 I also disagree with the intervenors' implicit suggestion that approval by incumbent legislators in the challenged districts somehow rescues the plan from a finding of racial predominance.
-The Voting Rights Act (VRA) and the Equal Protection Clause are intended to protect the rights of the individual voter, not to promote the self-interest of incumbents in majorityminority districts.
+The Voting Rights Act (VRA) and the Equal Protection Clause are intended to protect the rights of the individual voter, not to promote the self-interest of incumbents in majority-minority districts.
 See League of United Latin Am.

-Citizens, 548 U.S. at 440-41 ("If ... incumbency protection means excluding some voters from the district simply because they are likely to vote against the officeholder, the change is to benefit the officeholder, not the voters.").
-To the contrary, immunizing incumbents from challenge could entrench them in overwhelmingly safe districts and undermine the representatives' accountability to their constituents.
-One can easily imagine how such entrenchment could harm minority voters by discouraging challengers from running and by preventing voters from electing a new candidate who better represents their interests.
-"Packing" minority voters into a particular majorityminority district for the purpose of protecting the incumbent also can reduce minority voters' ability to influence elections in nearby districts.
+Citizens, 548 U.S. at 440-41 ("If . . . incumbency protection means excluding some voters from the district simply because they are likely to vote against the officeholder, the change is to benefit the officeholder, not the voters.").
+To the contrary, immunizing incumbents from challenge could entrench and overwhelmingly safe districts undermine the them in representatives' accountability to their constituents.
+One can easily imagine how such entrenchment could harm minority voters by discouraging challengers from running and by preventing voters from electing a new candidate who better represents their "Packing" minority voters into a particular interests. majority-minority district for the purpose of protecting the incumbent also can reduce minority voters' ability to influence elections in nearby districts.47

 A true predominance analysis also is not affected by the fact that, at the time of the 2010 census, nine of the twelve challenged districts already had a BVAP of 55% or higher.
 DI Ex.
 15 at 13-14 & Table 8; Pl.
 Ex.
-50 at 9 1 17, 72 Table 4.
-Even assuming that such figures could protect the configuration of those nine districts in the 2011 plan, the three remaining districts still would be subject to strict scrutiny.
-Moreover, given the significant population deficits in most of the challenged districts, our inquiry must focus on "which voters the legislature decide[d] to choose" when moving voters between districts in order to achieve population equality.
-Alabama, 135 S. Ct. at 1271 (emphasis in original).
-Here, the legislature's decision to move certain voters in order to maintain a preexisting 55% BVAP floor in the new plan is still a "mechanically numerical" method of redistricting that is subject to strict scrutiny.
-See id. at 1273.
+50 at 9 \P 17, 72 Table 4.
+Even assuming that such figures could protect the configuration